The holiday season can be a joyous time and a time of great stress for many people. Here are a few suggestions to keep your dignity and grace intact.

 3) Let Go of Expectations – of how things should be or how people should behave.
 There is much mythology about the holidays via popular media – TV, movies etc. Watch if you have unrealistic expectations like receiving an ‘expensive, thoughtful gift ‘ means that person loves me or ‘my family of origin should all get along because it is the holidays’.

-6) Don’t Bite the Bait – When one of your family members says or does that thing that drives you crazy and pushes all your buttons.
+5) 3 Min Meditation – When one of your family members says or does that thing that drives you crazy and pushes all your buttons.
 Don’t react.
-Repeat to yourself, ” I will not bite the bait” over and over again.
-Breath long and deep.
-If emotions get the best of you – go to the bathroom and do a Kundalini Yoga Meditation for Emotional Balance – in as little as 3 mins you will be calm and neutral.
+Go to the bathroom and do a Kundalini Yoga Meditation for to Release Emotions of the Past – in as little as 3 mins you will be calm and neutral.